134 328 (Aus)

-Our science laboratories are equipped to train Biomedical and Medical Science students in many areas, including anatomy, microbiology, genetics, histology and biochemistry.
+Our science laboratories are equipped to train Biomedical and Medical Science students in many areas, including anatomy, microbiology, genetics, histology, physiology and biochemistry.

-Here you'll have access to microbiology equipment for the isolation, purification and identification of microbiological organisms, and for the extraction, purification and amplification of DNA.
+Here you'll have access to microbiology equipment for the isolation and identification of microbiological organisms, and for the extraction, purification and amplification of DNA.

-We also have facilities for electrophoresis, fluorescence microscopy and digital imaging, and a fully-equipped histology laboratory.
+We also have facilities for fluorescence microscopy and digital imaging, as well as a fully-equipped histology laboratory.

-So when you graduate with a Bachelor of Science degree at ECU, you can expect to be better prepared than most to enter the workforce - and you may be rewarded with a better salary too!
+So when you graduate with a Bachelor of Science degree from ECU, you can expect to be better prepared than most to enter the workforce - and you may be rewarded with a better salary too!